Additional Payments Provide Huge Mortgage Savings

 Additional One-time payment

-It may not be possible for you to pay down your principal every month or even every year.
-Keep in mind that almost all mortgages will permit you to pay extra on your principal at any point during repayment.
-You can benefit from this provision to pay down your mortgage principal when you get some extra money.
-If, for example, you were to receive a very large gift or tax refund five years into your mortgage, paying a few thousand dollars into your home's principal will shorten the period of your loan and save enormously on interest paid over the duration of the mortgage loan.
-For most loans, even a small amount, paid early enough in the loan period, could offer big savings in interest and length of the loan.
+If, for example, you receive an unexpected windfall just a few years into your mortgage, paying a few thousand dollars into your home's principal can reduce the repayment period of your loan and save a huge amount on interest over the life of the loan.
+For most loans, even a small amount, paid early enough in the loan period, could offer huge savings in interest and length of the loan.

-Pacific Loan Brokers can walk you At Pacific Loan Brokers, we answer questions about money-saving strategies almost every day.
-Give us a call at 877-310-6200.
+Pacific Loan Brokers can walk you At Pacific Loan Brokers, we answer questions about interest-saving strategies almost every day.
+Call us: 877-310-6200.

 Do you have a question regarding a mortgage program?